Thoor Ballylee: Today

 Due to its proximity to the Streamstown River, Thoor Ballylee is subject to sporadic flooding.
-This occurred notably in 1995 and in 2009/2010.
-In 2009, Thoor Ballylee was extensively damaged by flooding.
-For a while it appeared that due to the financial problems of the Irish government, no money would be available to repair it.

-Thus only in February 2012 did work by Fáilte Ireland on restoring the tower begin, although no opening date was envisaged at the time.
-One of the forces behind the decision to repair the tower had been East Galway senator Lorraine Higgins, who argued that a reopened Yeats' Tower would be a boon to local tourism.
+In 2009, the tower was extensively damaged by flooding.
+Only in February 2012 did work by Fáilte Ireland on restoring the tower begin.
+One of the forces behind the decision to repair the tower had been East Galway senator Lorraine Higgins, who argued that a reopened Yeats's Tower would be a boon to local tourism.
+The tower reopened in June 2015 for the 150th anniversary of Yeats's birth.
+Despite damage from Storm Desmond in December 2015, the tower has been open every summer since.

-By February 2013 the tower had still not reopened.
-However, a private group — in cooperation with Fáilte Ireland — had engaged the services of Galway Rural Development, a make-work-scheme, for the maintenance work.

-In 2014, a local community group the "Yeats Thoor Ballylee Society" leased Thoor Ballylee from Fáilte Ireland to develop it into a culture and education centre, in time for the Yeats 150th Anniversary in June 2015.
-The Society is cooperating with the National Yeats Steering Committee and the Yeats Society to ensure that Thoor Ballylee is an integrated part of the Yeats 2015 celebrations.